 Tesse Lang’s sense of humour, feeling for words and fine judgement give these stories impact and charm.
 Together they have created a singularly satisfying collection of stories for the professional and the lay reader.

-Corrupting the Young: and Other Stories of a Family Therapist was a Top 10 Bestseller for 6 weeks: from late July to the end of August 1986.
+Corrupting the Young: and Other Stories of a Family Therapist was a Top 10 Bestseller in The Herald for 6 weeks: from late July to the end of August 1986.

 .איך בולמים אמא נודניקית: סיפורים של תראפיסט משפחתי. טס ומשה לנג

 Lang, T. & Lang, M. (1989).
 Aich Bolmim Ima Nudnikit (‘How to Stop a Nagging Mother’) (hebrew ed. of Corrupting the Young and Other Stories of a Family Therapist, 1986.).
 (O. Ofer, Trans.).
 Tel Aviv, Israel: Reshafim.